 We also splurged on some really decent mattresses.
 We’re talking extra thick and super poofy.
 Best of all, we don’t have to inflate them.
 They’re ready to sleep on the minute you unroll them.

 I should note that they’re definitely not hiking mattresses.
 They’re bulky and heavy and that’s just fine.
 The furthest we need to carry them is from the house to the car and back again.

-Because we’re camping in our car, we haven’t bothered to buy new sleeping bags.
+Because we’re camping in our car, we haven’t bothered to buy new sleeping bags or pillows.
 (We donated our old ones to a homeless shelter last winter.)
 We’ll just use our regular bedding for now.

 Another super important item for bedtime is a good headlamp or torch.
-They’re great for reading, finding your PJs and avoiding animals on your way to the toilet.
+They’re great for reading, finding your PJs, illuminating your path to the bathroom, and avoiding animals on your way.
 I jest not.

 When we went on our van dwelling test weekend I narrowly missed walking into a grazing horse on my way to the ablution block.
 I’m not sure who got the bigger fright.